Tanveer2719/Software-Engineering-Sessional-CSE-308/README.md

 ## Design Patterns Implemented

 ### Creational Patterns
-In the first assignment(Offline 1) I have implemented the two
+In the first assignment([Offline 1](./offline_1)), I have implemented the two

 1. **Abstract Factory**
 2. **Builder**

 ### Behavioral Patterns
-In the second assignemtn (Offline 2) I have implemented:
+In the second assignemtn (Offline 2), I have implemented:
 1. **Observer**
 2. **Command**
 3. **Template Method**

 ### Structural Patterns
-In the thrid assignment(Offline 3) I have implemented:
+In the thrid assignment(Offline 3), I have implemented:
 1. **Adapter**
 2. **Decorator**
 3. **Composite**